openbsd/xenocara/lib/mesa/src/gallium/docs/source/cso/blend.rst

    If enabled, the fragment's alpha value will be set to one.
-As with alpha_to_coverage, this step happens regardless of whether multisample is enabled or the destination buffer is multisampled. max_rt
+As with alpha_to_coverage, this step happens regardless of whether multisample is enabled or the destination buffer is multisampled.
-   The index of the max render target (irrespecitive of whether independent blend is enabled), ie. the number of MRTs minus one.
-This is provided so that the driver can avoid the overhead of programming unused MRTs.

 Per-rendertarget Members